Spirituality For All Of Us

 Thankfully, my body knows better, and I know better when I check in with my body to hear its wisdom.
 I feel even better than that when I take the advice she gives me.
 I wish I had five tips for cultivating this practice, but for me it is an act of presence and consciousness that I have grown used to only after a nudge from the Holy Spirit for every hair on my head.

 The Rev. Erin Jean Warde is an associate rector for Christian Formation, and a Certified Daring Way Facilitator through studying the work of Brene Brown.
 Her priestly vocation includes the calling to write, and she will be launching a writing website in early 2018 (which I will be sharing with you all).
 She lives in Dallas, TX where she enjoys worshiping, preaching, reading, research, learning how to cook, and meeting new people.
-You can find her on Facebook and Instagram.
+You can find her on her own blog www.erinjeanwarde.com and Instagram.

 The most important shift in my life happened when I began a morning gratitude practice.